 A well-designed form, properly placed on a web page, relevant to its content and purposes, can get more responses from users interested in your services, thus yielding better conversion results.

-A feature-rich and functional form-builder will provide you with full control over your forms and your data.
+A feature-rich form-builder will provide you with full control over your forms and your data.

-You'll be better able to analyze the information you collect and make necessary adjustments to whatever it is you do.
+You'll be better able to analyze the information you collect and make necessary adjustments.

 Templates and Integrations

 If you are to use online forms in a consistent manner, templates and integrations are literal musts, and they come best with a sophisticated form-builder.

 There are types of forms that are quite fixed in their basic outlines.
 And, since you'll use them regularly, you don't want to create the same basic forms from scratch every time you need them.

 Right now, through a 5-minute search on Google, you can find hundreds of templates for basic forms like contact forms, RSVP, sales forms, etc. And yes, many of them are also free to use.

 This site, for example, has lots of free templates.
 You just need to sign up, and you can use them.